dimitrisnl/nest-skeleton/README.md

 2. Create and populate the `.env` & `docker.env` based on the examples

 3. Start docker

 ```sh
 docker compose up
 ```

 4. Run the migrations

 ```sh
 npx prisma migrate dev
 ```

 5. Run in development

 ```sh
 yarn start:dev
 ```

+## Target stack (When finished)

+- **Nx workspace:** Picking Nx to collocate my packages and share code.
+- **Nest backend:** Although I'm not a fan of decorators, I appreciate that it's opinionated enough and guides me through some decisions.
+Also has great documentation.
+- **Next frontend:** My preferred way of writing React.
+Simplifies the development process a lot, and SSR out of the box is great to have.
+- **Prisma:** Typesafe ORM, with types that can be shared by both Typescript codebases.

+### What about..

+- **Remix:** Promising but too new.
+Might revisit.
+- **Full-stack Next.js:** Feels hacky.
+Also don't enjoy having my routes/controllers under `/pages`.
+- **GraphQL:** It's an overkill for what I'm doing.
+Also unnecessary config.
+- **Any MVC:** I wish - is Adonis good?
+I don't know.
+- **Auth0:** Probably.
+Had fun writing the auth flow though.
+Might have to do it eventually.

 ## Prior art & inspiration